ci1xgk/Fellowship_Webpage/Merewether1-3.md

 - Line i: Valuei Timei

-**Notes** `Valuei` is the value of the relevant quantity for the given boundary type.
-For all `HVAR` boundaries `Valuei` is a water surface elevation in metres. ???
+Note that `Valuei` is the value of the relevant quantity for the given boundary type.
+For `HVAR` boundaries `Valuei` is a water surface elevation in metres. ???
 However, the units of `Valuei` for `QVAR` boundaries depend on whether the given boundary identifier is specified in the `.bci` file. ??
 MKS: WHY TAKING ABOUT QVAR HERE AND LATER?
-For a `QVAR` boundary specified in the `.bci` file, `Valuei` is given as unit-width discharge with units of square meter per second.
+For a `QVAR` boundary specified in the `.bci` file, `Valuei` is given as unit-width discharge with units of square meter per second. ??
+NEEDS CLARIFICATION??

 [back](/Merewether1.md)